Exact holographic tensor networks for the Motzkin spin chain: Discussion

-We presented exact holographic tensor networks for representing the ground state of the spin-1 Motzkin spin-chain.
+We presented exact hierarchical tensor networks for representing the ground state of the spin-1 Motzkin spin-chain.
 These networks generate the sum over tile configurations that are one-to-one with valid Motzkin walks.
 The networks utilize the characterization of the states as height models, the ability to encode the height efficiently in a binary way, and that binary addition can be understood as a local operation between digits in an addition algorithm.
-The tile-based two-dimensional representation of each walk provides a bulk description of the spin chain: each valid bulk ``picture" corresponds to a particular boundary state in the ground state superposition.
+The tile-based two-dimensional representation of each walk provides a bulk description of the spin chain: each valid bulk ``picture'' corresponds to a particular boundary state in the ground state superposition.
 It is interesting to note that bulk boundary correspondence in terms of tiling has played a useful theme in tackling other hard problems, most recently in the context of spin glasses \cite{klich2014glassiness}.

 At this point it is interesting to consider the relation between our scale-invariant network, the renormalization group (RG), and the MERA.
 The height renormalization network we describe is clearly similar in structure to a 1D binary (scale-invariant) MERA~\cite{evenbly2009algorithms}, but where the disentangling has been realized through the action of a matrix product operator (MPO) as opposed to the tensor product of local unitary gates utilized in a standard MERA.
-Indeed, the alternative construction of a network for the Motzkin chain described in Appendix~\ref{sec:const2} proceeds from the perspective of an RG transformation, building the network layer-by-layer in a manner comparable to that constructions of MERA using entanglement renormalization~\cite{vidal2007entanglement}, thus further illuminating the connection between these ideas.
-However, a significant difference is that the tensors in our holographic network lack the isometric constraints imposed on MERA tensors, which are responsible for the finite-width ``light cone" in MERA.
-Therefore our network does not preserve locality when viewed as an RG transformation.
+Indeed, the alternative construction of a network for the Motzkin chain described in Figs.~\ref{fig:TensorDef}-\ref{fig:Compare} proceeds from the perspective of an RG transformation, building the network layer-by-layer in a manner comparable to that constructions of MERA using entanglement renormalization~\cite{Vidal2007ER}, thus further illuminating the connection between these ideas.
+However, a significant difference is that the tensors in our network lack the isometric constraints imposed on MERA tensors, which are responsible for the finite-width ``light cone'' in MERA.
+Therefore our network does not preserve locality when viewed as an RG transformation, and should be viewed as a non-unitary MERA.